usamaejaz/jekyll-now/_posts/2018-3-5-bypassing-security-iframe-webextension.md

 title: Securely Bypassing X-Frame-Options or Content-Security-Policy in WebExtension
 ---

-To embed third party content using `iframe`, the WebExtension has to intercept HTTP response and modify headers but isn't it bad in terms of security?
+To embed third party content using `iframe`, the WebExtension may need to intercept HTTP response and modify headers but isn't it bad in terms of security?
 That's what I thought.

 ## Bypassing X-Frame-Options